anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/1-leiningen-101.md

 ```
 **Template-name** is non-obligatory.
 If left empty a default template is used.
-**Project-name** is will be the name of the project that is being created.
+**Project-name** will be the name of the project that is being created.

 Now navigate to your desired location in your terminal and there write following command: